flynnbr11/QMLA/README.md

 ## Overview
 QMLA is a Python package for learning the model describing data obtained by probing a quantum system.

-QMLA is designed to run locally or else on a cluster operating SunGridEngine.
+QMLA is designed to run locally or else on a cluster operating PBS.
 In both cases, shared memory is achieved using a redis-server.
-Before running a QMLA instance, start the redis-server from the top directory of this package:
+To run locally, initialise the redis-server in a terminal:
 ```
 redis-server
 ```

-In a separate terminal, go to QMD/ExperimentalSimulations, the file launch_qmd.sh contains the top-level controls of interest.
+In a separate terminal window, go to QMD/Launch, which contains scripts local_launch.sh and parallel_launch.sh.
+These implement QMLa locally or on a cluster respectively; they contain the top-level controls of interest:

 * Binary settings - top level
 ** num_tests: how many independent QMLA instances to run